- eCommerce Conversion funnel explained

 Is money seeping from your sales funnel?
 How do you know if it is?

-If you want to optimize your eCommerce sales funnels and increase conversion rates, you must track and analyze them.
-Let’s see what tools can you use to do so.
+To optimize your eCommerce sales funnels and increase conversion rates, you must track and analyze them.
+Let’s see what tools you can use to do so.

 Google Analytics is, without a doubt, the most popular analytics tool on the internet.
 Their funnel visualization reporting feature allows you to visualize the full conversion/sales process, from lead generation to post-sales follow-up.